strongloop/microgateway/README.md

   - http
 ```

 Step 5.
-From the test directory, execute the command to start the Microgateway.
+From the root directory, execute the command to start the Microgateway.
 ```
-cd $HOME/microgateway/test
+cd $HOME/microgateway/
 node sample.js
 ```